 Poaching and a perpetually shrinking natural habitat are the main threats to the howler monkeys.
 Most monkeys arrive at the reserve after being rescued from the poaching stands on the roadside, or get abandoned to the project by people who kept them as pets and got exhausted of them destroying their homes once they reached puberty.

 A central task for volunteers is conducting the tour for tourists who visit the reserve.
 Volunteers are responsible for them from the moment they enter in the reserve.
 After a brief introduction of the project, volunteers guide them through the first groups of monkeys so that tourists can learn about the species and their eventual release.
 Most importantly, volunteers educate visitors by communicating the dangers of domesticating wild animals.

 It is important to be aware that the project is located in a remote area.
 While living in the middle of the mountains with pure air and forests all around can be absolutely wonderful, it can also be a big challenge.
 There is no internet access and barely any phone reception.

 Volunteers travel to town once a week to get in touch with family and stock up on food.
 Also, the staff speaks very basic English which makes communication tricky if you do not speak Spanish, but a perfect opportunity to practice it you have already some skills.

 Experiences such as this are adventurous; volunteers have no hot water, and no amenities of any kind.
 On top of this, cleaning up after monkeys can be dirty.
-The sacrifice is worth it if you want to teach the baby monkey to climb trees or to a cougar cub to run through the forest.
+The sacrifice is worth it if you want to teach the baby monkeys to climb trees or a cougar cub to run through the forest.